FeoLED/FeoLED/README.md

 - 👀 I’m interested in web design and C# projects.
 I'm mostly new so everything is interesting on its own.
 - 🌱 I've alrealy learned CSS and Javascript Junior level.
 - 2022: CSS & Python fundaments.
-- 📫 How to reach me: send a message to naranjasdelespacio@gmail.com (tho at this level this doesn´t seem posible)
+- 📫 How to reach me: send a message to naranjasdelespacio@gmail.com

 <!---
 FeoLED/FeoLED is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.